 After writing this formula, I think I have a new appreciation for the ease at which some programs, like Microsoft Word, can return a word count.

-Make a Custom Function to Count Words
+Create a Custom Function (VBA)

 After using this word count formula several times, I thought creating a custom function and assigning it to the Excel workbook would make more sense.
 This would save me from repeating these steps each time I needed to do an analysis.